 “Really?”
 Troyle’s face twisted into a surprised smile.

 “Someone who’s getting beaten by his own son.
-The men looked to be quite enthusiastic, training so that such a thing wouldn’t happen to them.”
-Lord Varath snickered, bursting into laughter.
+The men looked to be quite enthusiastic, training so that such a thing would not happen to them.”
+Lord Varath snickered.

 “What are you really doing here?”
 Troyle reiterated, ignoring what the lord just said.
 His smile was gone and his face, an impassive mask.